rootmos/h/README.md

 (check out [Learn You a Haskell for Great Good!](http://www.learnyouahaskell.com)) or [eff](https://www.eff-lang.org/) if you're feeling adventurous.
-That means that an expected pure/side-effect free operation such as compiling a piece of source code can execute the above `os.execute`-attack or worse if the attacker has an insidious mind.
+That means that an expected pure/side-effect free operation such as compiling a piece of source code can execute the above `os.execute`-attack, or worse if the attacker has an insidious mind.
-And considering that compilers are usually quite extensive pieces of software they provide ample forestry to hide the malicious tree.
+And considering that compilers are usually quite extensive pieces of software they provide ample forestry to hide a malicious tree.
 Alice, I suggest you split the malicious code in several commits/PR:s.
 For the victim, I recommend [Ken Thompson's "Reflections on Trusting Trust"](https://dl.acm.org/doi/10.1145/358198.358210), which if you haven't read I expect will shatter any trust you might have